-WASHINGTON, D.C. – By mid-March, as most schools in America were closing down, the pandemic’s path of disruption was nearly complete, although it would worse as the year went on.
-The health and economic crisis were prioritized, but another crisis had become more and more apparent as we headed into summer and ever since – the educational crisis of 2020 … and there will be no vaccine to solve it in 2021.
+WASHINGTON, D.C. – By mid-March, as most schools in America were closing down, the pandemic’s path of disruption was nearly complete, although it would worsen as the year went on.
+The health and economic crisis were prioritized, but another crisis was cresting as we headed into summer and ever since – the educational crisis of 2020 … except there is no vaccine to solve it in 2021.

-I believe the educational crisis will impact not only our youths’ current education but will impact them for years to come including their position to enter the workforce.
-More than that, the pandemic has also affected the love of learning.
+I believe the educational crisis will impact not only our youths’ current education and love of learning but will impact them for years to come including their momentum to enter the workforce.

-Yes, the digital divide, or what I call the TechEdquity Gap, has gotten bigger and bigger as students become even more dependent on adequate wi-fi or devices, especially for Latinx, Black, Native, and rural students.
+And the digital divide, or what I call the TechEdquity Gap, has played and will play a consequential role as students become even more dependent on adequate wi-fi or devices, especially for Latinx, Black, Native, and rural students during the Covid-educational crisis.

 Students now have to learn from home while teachers scramble to add IT to their capabilities and parents had to add being a teacher’s assistant to their duties while working from home.
 That is, if the parents were lucky enough to work from home during the worst pandemic in over 100 years.
-For example, five out of six Latinx aren’t able to work from home, creating a retrofitted, 21st Century “latchkey” kid except these kids aren’t coming home from school, they are already at home which is now school, and many are left to figure out how to get online to be able to simply learn … and many are not.
+For example, five out of six Latinx aren’t able to work from home, creating a retrofitted, 21st Century “latchkey” kid except these kids aren’t coming home from school after being fed two meals and being taught – they are already at home, which is now school, and many are left to figure out how to get online to be able to simply learn … and many are not.

 According to estimates by Bellwether Education Partners, up to 3 million students in the U.S. possibly haven’t attended zoom school since COVID-19 permeated every aspect of our lives, including our children’s education.
 Pulling from news reports and federal data sources, the team of researchers predict that between 10 and 25 percent of students in the most marginalized populations have completely missed out on learning for the past nine months.

-We not only have to meet the moment, we have to grab the moment … this is not the time to be patient.
+We not only have to meet the moment, we need to collectively grab the moment.
+This is not the time to be patient in addressing this critical issue.
 We need a sense of urgency.
 A tech triage if you will.

 The Hispanic Heritage Foundation did a national study which found that Latinx and Black students were most likely to say their grades suffered because of a lack of access to broadband.
 These students were also most likely to say they couldn’t finish their homework because of a lack of access to wi-fi, and they were most likely to use a smartphone to complete homework or fill out a college application.
 One of the findings was that teachers said Latinx parents were most difficult to communicate with because of the parents’ lack of access to the internet for email communication.
 It was NOT a language barrier.
 It was an internet barrier.

-As a parent, I worried about the “summer slide” when students would lose about 25 percent of what they learned over about two months of summer vacation.
-That two months has turned into at least nine months and that’s if schools open in January.
+As parents, we need to be very concerned.
+I remember being worried about the “summer slide” when students would lose about 25 percent of what they learned over the nearly two months of summer vacation.
+That two months has turned into at least 10 months by the end of January and schools still aren’t consistently open.
 How much are they and other students losing during this pandemic?

-Actually, Latinx students are at risk of falling over nine months behind in their schoolwork and, as I said, it’s not like there is a vaccine waiting to address this issue in 2021.
-How long will it take to come back from this gap?
+Actually, Latinx students are at risk of falling about 10 months behind in their schoolwork and we are left with the question, how long will it take to come back from this gap?
 What lasting implications will that have going forward in their educational career?
+In their preparedness for the workforce?

 And then you wonder why Black and Latinos are so dramatically underrepresented in tech jobs … yeah, mystery solved.

-But now we need to solve the problem.
-It’s not just a problem for the Black and Latinx community, it’s an American problem considering they make up nearly half of the K-12 population.
+But now we need to solve the problem and not just the mystery.
+And please get your head around that it’s not just a problem for the Black and Latinx community, it’s an American problem considering we make up nearly half of the K-12 population.

 According to the Pew Research Center’s Covid-10-era findings on Internet & Technology, 43 percent of lower-income parents say it is very or somewhat likely their children will have to do schoolwork on their cellphones and 40 percent said the same likelihood of their child having to use public Wi-Fi to finish schoolwork because of lack of access to reliable internet connection at home.
 More than one out of three say it is somewhat likely their children will not be able to complete schoolwork because they do not have access to a computer at home.